Lyon94/100-days-of-code/Round1.md

 I read a few pages on Js info(I'm supposed to spend an hour going through the site daily on a less busy day.) --- Below target.
 I started Practical Javascript yesterday, almost midway into the course.

 *NextGoal:* I plan getting it(Practical Js) done with latest by monday.
 I'll be going through the zero to mastery course's highlighted sections and javascript 1 & 2 on scrimba after going through practical Js.
 I plan getting them done with by wednesday.
 By thursday, I want to start Wesbos Js course and roll on with projects.
 That'll most likely be the case for 30 days from then.

+Day 19: May 04.
+**Review:** I had to make a travel commitment for sometimes(about 8 days) and was unable to write any meaningful code during the period.
+I got back to the challenges on Day 13.
+I've been gaining meaning and novel insights from James Clear's book.
+I'm pass halfway through.
+I made tweet comments on twitter about the lessons and actionable points.
+I started a Work Out challenge that'll span through to the end of May today.

+With regards to code; I felt I've loop holes with regards to my skill set about Javascript.
+I made a tweet about this on Day 16 of the #100daysofcode challenge.
+So I decided to take 2 robust Js courses.
+I started with Jonas Modern Javascript course and it's been cool so far.
+I built a cool The Pig Game already.

+I'll be going through either @AndreiNeagoie 's or @yu_angela 's course thereafter.